nicholas-leonard/dp/doc/datatutorial.md

 # Data Tutorial #

 Most of the theory related to deep learning seems to focus on the models and training algorithms.
-In this tutorial, we will explore how to prepare the data.
+In this tutorial, we will explore how to prepare the data, which some may argue, is the most important *pratical* aspect of DL.
 We will show you how to build DataSources for image classification and language modeling.

 ## Object Structure ##